Ph. D. Program in East Asian History (History-East Asia Program)

 A. The primary language

-3: Required for the study of Korean history: Fifth-year Korean or the equivalent.
+3: Required for the study of Korean history: Fifth-year Korean or the equivalent; Korean GR8010, “Advanced Korean in Mixed Script”

 4: Required for the study of Tibetan history: Third-year Tibetan or the equivalent; third-year classical Tibetan or the equivalent.

-1. Required for the study of Chinese history: Pre-Qing history: three years of Japanese or the equivalent; Qing and later: advanced proficiency in a relevant language, such as Japanese, Korean, Manchu, Mongolian, Tibetan, etc., chosen in consultation with the adviser.
-For all: one European language, chosen in consultation with the adviser.
+1. Required for the study of Chinese history: Pre-Qing history: three years of Japanese or the equivalent; Qing and later: advanced proficiency in a relevant language, such as Japanese, Korean, Manchu, Mongolian, Tibetan, etc., chosen in consultation with the advisor.
+For all: one European language, chosen in consultation with the advisor.

-2. Required for the study of Japanese history: Pre-1800 history: two years of Classical Chinese.
-For all: one European language, chosen in consultation with the adviser.
-Students are encouraged to take another Asian language or languages.
+2. Required for the study of Japanese history: For all: one European language, chosen in consultation with the advisor.
+Students are encouraged to take another Asian language or languages, and a second European language, if required by the advisor.

-4. Required for the study of Tibet: For all students: reading knowledge of one European language or Japanese, chosen in consultation with adviser.
-For all students: three years of modern Chinese or two years of modern Chinese and one year Classical Chinese, chosen in consultation with adviser.
-In exceptional cases in which Chinese is not necessary for research interests, this requirement may be waived in consultation with adviser.
+4. Required for the study of Tibet: For all students: reading knowledge of one European language or Japanese, chosen in consultation with advisor.
+For all students: three years of modern Chinese or two years of modern Chinese and one year Classical Chinese, chosen in consultation with advisor.
+In exceptional cases in which Chinese is not necessary for research interests, this requirement may be waived in consultation with advisor.

 C. Second European language requirements: